Frequently Asked Questions (FAQ)

 How many food banks are in Texas?

-There are 20 food banks in Texas, each responsible for the counties in their designated service area.
-The 20 food banks are members of Feeding America and part of the Texas Food Bank Network, an organization that fosters and facilitates cooperation between the food banks through advocacy efforts and the coordination of member statewide resources such as produce and Texas Department of Agriculture commodity food.
+There are 21 food banks in Texas, each responsible for the counties in their designated service area.
+The 21 food banks are members of Feeding America and part of Feeding Texas, an organization that fosters and facilitates cooperation between the food banks through advocacy efforts and the coordination of member statewide resources such as produce and Texas Department of Agriculture commodity food.

 What is Feeding America and how does it help the East Texas Food Bank?